ahasanovic3/TactaInternship/README.md

 - npm (Node Package Manager)
 - MongoDB(connect to the url with MongoDB compass or Shell( i haven't used it))

+Use npm start on both backend and frontend, sart backend first then frontend,  ctrc c then y to stop

 In the terminal you will need to install some of the features I used in my project such as Axios, bcryptjs, cors, mongoose ext ( check package json)

 I don't think i forgot anything.
 Please keep in mind this is my first time writting one of these and there might be a lot of bad things about this ReadMe file